mhsefidgar/mhsefidgar/README.md

 - 👋 Hi, I’m Mohammad Sefidgar
 - 👀 I’m interested in deep learning  and computer vision
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on my interest
+- 💞️ I’m looking to collaborate on my interests
 - 📫 How to reach me ...

 <!---